 Retrieve Neo4j schemas of interest.

 All the required external modules that are missing in Talend Studio due to license restrictions have been installed.
-For more information, see Talend Installation Guide.
+For more information, see the Talend Installation Guide.

 You are familiar with Cypher queries for reading data in Neo4j.